 The purpose of this report is to put forward a proposal to fulfill the requests of our client, Ms. Kaia Nightingale.
 She has requested an electrical assist recumbent tricycle that will be primarily powered by the driver’s peddling, shown in Figure 1.

-Figure 1: Recumbent Tricycle
+Figure 1: Recumbent Tricycle1

 My group and I will be working on the body of the project, which will be explained further on in this report.
 Our goal is to develop our aspect to the desires and standard of quality of our client to ensure a safe and efficient final design.